 Now if you've followed all these steps and have not been able to get satisfaction from a customer service rep, there are a few things you can do:

 - Hang up and dial customer service again.
 It sounds odd, but each customer service rep is different.
-A brand new rep may not be trained in what else to do for you, but your next rep is more seasoned, she may have a better answer for you.
+A brand new rep may not be trained in what else she can do for you, but your next rep who is more seasoned, may have a better answer for you.
 Or if an older rep just doesn't care anymore, a newer rep might be more energetic and willing to please in order to gain the notice of her boss when promotion time comes.

-- Write a well written letter to the head of that company's department or the VP of Customer Service himself.
-My father has done this many times and I've done it several times with great results.
-If a lower level manager doesn't want too many complaints, a higher level manager has even more to lose and more invested in the image and reputation of the company.
+- Write a well-written letter to the head of that company's department or the VP of Customer Service himself.
+My father has done this many times, and I've done it several times with great results.
+If a lower level manager doesn't want too many complaints, a higher level manager has, even more, to lose and more invested in the image and reputation of the company.
 Again, give your name, your contact information, and the product information.
-Be clear and concise about the background and problem at hand.
-Tell him that you are writing him because you were unable to get a resolution to your problem through normal channels.
+Be clear and concise about the background and the problem at hand.
+Tell him that you are writing to him because you were unable to get a resolution to your problem through normal channels.
 Tell him what you'd like done, ask him to look into it for you and thank him for his time.

 Now you can do it too!